With Pleasure: Managing Trauma Triggers for More Vibrant Sex and Relationships officially releases on 9/14/21, and you can order it now!

 [acoustic, encouraging music]

 Here is another fun way to experience more pleasure during sex.
 Add a Promescent product to the mix.
 I’m personally loving their aloe-based lube.
 It has such a nice texture and, as a bonus, it’s good for your skin.
-Promescent is also known for the FDA-approved Climax Control Spray, which can help anyone with a penis last longer during penetration.
+Promescent is also known for the FDA-compliant Climax Control Spray, which can help anyone with a penis last longer during penetration.
 To save 15% on your first Promescent order, head to delayspray.com and use the code [mentioned in the episode] or click here to save automatically.

 When I spoke with Robert and Hannah about their pleasure practice, they shared some encouraging words that felt like a good way to wrap up today.